Skip to content

 Hot Tip: Unless you’re a professional illustrator, or really, really good, don’t attempt to do your own illustrations.

-Checking the Illustrations and Illustrations to text.
+Checking the Illustrations and Illustrations-to-Text.

-It can be something as simple as part of a foot missing, or a picture described in the story conveyed wrong in the illustration.
+It can be something as simple as part of a foot missing, or a picture described in the story conveyed incorrectly in the illustration.
 These, among many others, were mistakes I found for one of my clients who hired me to oversee this process for him.

 This is your book.
 You want it to be the best it can be.
 This means getting all the details right.